 William R. and Linda K. Cotter Debate Series – Biannual

-The William R. and Linda K. Cotter Debate Series was established in 1999 to recognize William R. Cotter, Colby’s 18th president, and his wife Linda K. Cotter.
+The Cotter Debate Series was established in 1999 to recognize William R. Cotter, Colby’s 18th president, and his wife Linda K. Cotter.
 The Goldfarb Center brings in top academics from across the country to debate the most pressing and divisive issues in today’s world.

 Senator George J. Mitchell Distinguished Lecture Series – Annual

-The Senator George J. Mitchell International Lecture Series brings a prominent policy leader to campus each fall for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George Mitchell.
+The Mitchell Series brings a prominent policy leader to campus each spring for a lecture and a dinner designed to foster interaction with students, faculty, and members of the greater Waterville community while honoring former U.S. Senator, statesman, international negotiator, and Waterville native George J. Mitchell.

 Morton A. Brody Distinguished Judicial Service Award – Biennial